-Never mind watching the final season of Game of Thrones or getting a ticket to The Open in Portrush (as if there’s any other!), composting is officially one of the cool things to do this year thanks to a recent article by National Geographic which named ‘zero-waste eating’ as one of the top food and drink trends of 2019.
+Why it’s suddenly cool to compost?
+Never mind, the final season of Game of Thrones or getting a ticket to The Open in Portrush (as if there’s any other), composting is officially one of the cool things to do this year thanks to a recent article by National Geographic which named ‘zero-waste eating’ as one of the top food and drink trends of 2019.
 And that got us thinking about repurposing our food waste and creating our very own compost.

 All we ever knew (or wanted to know) about compost was that it’s brown, looks like muck and it helps to grow stuff.
 So, with International Compost Awareness Week running between 5-11 May 2019, we decided to dig (ahem!) a little deeper and find out what all the fuss is about…

 How can I start my own compost pile?

 Compost can be made by leaving material in a pile or in a bin.
 The method you choose may depend on the size of your garden, the amount of material you have to compost or the amount of compost you need.
 Click on the pink button to find out how to get started, Start your own compost pile

 What is compost and why is it so great?